Concise Glutamate Analysis by Using an Online Enzymatic Reaction

 - No precolumn derivatization required

-- Flexible analytical method with adaptability to microdialysate, blood and tissue homogenate
+- A flexible analytical method with adaptability to microdialysate, blood, and tissue homogenate

 - Microdialysis sample run time of 10 minutes

-- Robust detection limit (< 3 fmol).
+- The robust detection limit (< 3 fmol).
 (Microdialysis samples have higher concentrations) > chromatogram

 - Microdialysis Samples